mongodb/support-tools/replset-consistency/README.md

 ## Warning

 The scripts provided here are best run by those experienced with MongoDB, ideally with guidance from MongoDB Technical Support.
-They are provided without warranty or guarantee of any kind.
+They are provided without warranty or guarantee of any kind (see disclaimer below).
 If you do not have access to MongoDB Technical Support, consider reaching out to our community at [community.mongodb.com](community.mongodb.com) to ask questions.

 Some adaptation of these scripts may be required for your use-case.